Metiu-Metiu/Neural-Texture-Sound-Synthesis-with-physically-driven-continuous-controls/Creation_of_real_Audio_datasets/Creation_of_Audio_segmentedSubsets_of_datasets README.md

 # Creation_of_Audio_segmentedSubsets_of_datasets

 This folder is dedicated to software designed to take an already existing dataset of audio files and <b>create a new dataset containing only a subset of the original dataset, with the possibility to segment the audio files</b> into subsequent smaller audio files of a given duration (e.g. 10 seconds).
 Chunks which would be smaller than the specified duration are discarded.
+Silent chunks are also discarded.

 The already existing dataset is called the 'canonical' version of the dataset.
 The subset is the dataset produced by the script 'Creation_of_Audio_segmentedSubsets_of_datasets.py', by only selecting the files in the canonical dataset which have the wanted classes (e.g. 'water' only).